matt-cook/corpchaps.com/_posts/2010-04-08-profile chaplaincy-organization-ownermanager.md

 ---
-title: Profile: Chaplaincy Organization Owner/Manager
+title: Chaplaincy Organization Owner/Manager Profile
 ---
 This document shares the experiences and insights of a corporate chaplain who owns and manages his own independent corporate chaplaincy organization (two pages—907 words).